 4.5 The provision of personal data is necessary to review the application and a possible subsequent conclusion of an employment contract.
 Without the provision of personal data, applications may not be considered.

 5. Employees of Member Universities

 5.1 We process the data of employees of member universities for the purpose of the performance of the membership.
+We process the data of employees of universities who use our applications and databases for the purpose of facilitating the use of these appliances and databases, for licence control and for informing the users about new or improved features as well as about trainings and workshops.
 No change in this purpose is planned.

 5.2 The legal basis for the processing is Article 6(1)(f) GDPR (legitimate interest, specifically communication with contractual partners).